← Back to blog

 This is the list that explains the ROI gap.

 Email flows and campaigns.Klaviyo's AI writes, sends, and optimizes campaigns autonomously.
 Welcome series, abandoned cart sequences, post-purchase flows, win-back campaigns.
 Full execution.
-Agencies still bill $1,500-$3,000/month to manage the same work.
+Agencies still bill a recurring monthly fee to manage the same work.

 Ad creative testing.
 AI pre-scores variations before launch and reallocates budget to winners automatically.
 Meta Advantage+ handles creative rotation.
 Agencies charge for decision-making that algorithms now run faster and at lower cost.